Japan dodges recession with revised third quarter GDP expansion

 Even with revised data showing Japan dodged recession, policymakers will remain under pressure to speed up growth with additional stimulus measures.

-When factoring in a 0.5 percent contraction in April-June, the economy barely grew in the first half of the current fiscal year.
-It needs to expand an annualized 3 percent each in the remaining quarters to meet the government's estimate of 1.5 percent growth in the year to March 2016 - which even Amari described as "quite ambitious."
+The government is likely to compile a supplementary budget exceeding 3 trillion yen (£16 billion), while the BOJ is set to maintain its massive stimulus programme to accelerate consumer inflation - now sliding - to its 2 percent target.

-The government is likely to compile a supplementary budget exceeding 3 trillion yen ($24 billion), which will modestly boost growth but not until around April, analysts say.
+Japanese manufacturers have amassed huge profits thanks to a weak yen driven by premier Shinzo Abe's "Abenomics" stimulus policies.
+But they have been slow in boosting wages and capital expenditure on concerns over the overseas outlook, keeping growth subdued.

 (Reporting by Leika Kihara; Editing by Eric Meijer)